 What We Do

 Therapy for Parent-Child Contact Problems

-Family Focused Therapy (also referred to as Reconciliation Therapy)
+Multi-Faceted Family Therapy (often referred to as Reconciliation Therapy)

 At Connections, multi-faceted family therapy is available on a limited basis to address parent-child contact issues.

 Such therapy is often court mandated.
 All members of the family will be involved in the therapy at the discretion of the

 therapist with such goals as building healthier alignments, promoting critical-thinking skills, developing a functional